Master’s Program Serial Storytelling

 – Master models and methods of serial storytelling formats.

-– Learn to create fascinating characters, lively ensembles, surprising plots, and sustainable concepts.
+– Learn to create fascinating characters, compelling ensembles, surprising plots, and sustainable concepts.

 – Gain hands-on experience in collaborative as well as individual screenwriting, including the creation of a complete drama series within a writers’ room led by an expert professional showrunner.